melezhik/Tomtit/README.md

 [Task Configuration](https://github.com/melezhik/Sparrow6/blob/master/documentation/development.md#task-configuration)
 documentation; these override the configuration for the task.

-You may wish to add the Tomtit cache (which commit files to SCM) to your .gitignore:
+In order to avoid committing the Tomtit cache to your Source Control Management, you may wish to add it to your .gitignore:

     git add .tom/
     echo .tom/.cache >> .gitignore

 # Using pre built Sparrow6 DSL functions